Client: Pomerleau Inc.

 Location: Corner Brook, Newfoundland

-Upon award of the project, JLR continued to work with the contractors, the City, and their agents in the development of additional design details including 100% completion drawings and technical specifications.
-Pilot testing of the treatment process was also undertaken at the request of the Owner to further optimize the design.
+Upon award of the project, JLR continued to work with Pomerleau, key trades and equipment suppliers, the City, and their agents in the development of additional design details including 100% completion drawings and technical specifications.
+Pilot testing of the treatment process was also undertaken at the request of the Owner in the summer of 2012 to further optimize the design.

 The $25M WTP included a three-train water treatment system that includes dissolved air floatation (DAF), rapid sand/anthracite filtration, and ultra-violet (UV) disinfection.
 Other key elements of the plant included the construction of two above grade water storage tanks, loading docks for chemical deliveries, offices for staff, a full analytical laboratory, service garage and other facilities to support operations and maintenance staff and the treatment processes.

 The Corner Brook WTP project exemplifies the abilities of JLR’s multidisciplinary team to work collaboratively as part of a design-build team to develop and implement efficient solutions to challenging technical problems.